The Brand

 Many view Left Hand as the brand that allowed Osti to fully express himself and everything he’d been working on up until that point.
 By 1993, Osti had accrued 20 years of design experience and had invented new and innovative materials.

-His ‘garment dyeing’, has become an industry-changing technique that is utilised as a standard to this day, which at the time was both economical and design-forward, and resulted in the tone rich textural basis that many of his brands have become synonymous with.
+His ‘garment dyeing’, had become an industry-changing technique that is utilised as a standard to this day, which at the time was both economical and design-forward, and resulted in the tone rich textural basis that many of his brands have become synonymous with.

 Throughout the 80s, Osti built on garment dyeing by fusing it with stone washing and a variety of other product development techniques, introducing Tela Stella, which was reminiscent of military tarpaulin and also Raso Gommato and his pioneering military influences in a fashion setting, provided the basis for modern-day functionalism.